The 7 largest solar farms in the UK

 🌞 There are more than 1,300 operational solar farms – and thousands to come

-🏰 Project Fortress, a 373MW solar farm being built in Kent, is set to be the biggest
+🏰 Kent's 373MW Project Fortress is set to be the biggest when it opens

 Solar farms have exploded in popularity over the past decade, mirroring the rise of domestic solar panel systems.